Winter adventures near Mosjøen

 Yet another option is to head for the mountains near Røsvatnet lake.
 This does require a somewhat longer drive, up to higher elevation and away from the fjord, into countryside that enjoys reliable snow conditions and more stable weather during the winter.
 A favourite destination of the locals, this is where many Helgelanders take their first and last summit skiing excursions of the season.
 In this area you will have many fine peaks to choose from, with Kjerringtinden being one of the best and most popular.
 This mountain is steep enough to give you fun and fast downhill skiing, but gentle enough that most of the slope is less than 30 degrees.

-Dog-sledding and snowmobiling adventures in Hattfjelldal
+Dog-sledding and snowmobiling adventures

 If you prefer a slower pace and more natural locomotion, we strongly recommend a guided dog-sledding adventure.
 It’s amazing to move through the winter landscape, pulled by huskies that are just as eager for wilderness adventure as you are!
 They fall silent when they run, so the only sounds are their paws and the sled-runners gliding on the snow, and whatever sounds are offered by the surrounding wilderness and wildlife.
 The winter woodlands also have their own scent.
 It’s easy to imagine yourself on one of the Arctic expeditions of bygone times.